AppThreat/atom/wrapper/nodejs/README.md

 # Atom npm wrapper

+Atom is a novel intermediate representation for applications and a standalone tool powered by the [chen](https://github.com/AppThreat/chen) library.
+The intermediate representation (a network with nodes and links) is optimized for operations typically used for application analytics and machine learning, including [slicing](./specification/docs/slices.md) and [vectoring](./specification/docs/vectors.md).

 This package wraps the atom distributable and makes it available via the npm package registry.
-Atom is an upcoming intermediate representation for application and packages that is optimized for threat analysis and supply-chain security use cases.

 ## Usage